Mentoring programs

 13. Celebrate January’s National Mentoring Month

-Celebrating January’s Mentoring Month helps bring awareness to mentoring.
+Celebrating January’s National Mentoring Month helps bring awareness to mentoring.
 When planning activities, think about your company’s culture and choose activities people will participate in.

 Here are a few suggestions: